 Finally, check your levels of cover throughout every year –

 Any of these things could mean your sums insured need to be increased and it’s important you don’t wait for your renewal to raise these limits; just in case something happens before then.

 At Professional Beauty Direct we will contact you at each renewal to check if there have been any changes so we can help you be sure your levels of cover are correct but make sure you notify us sooner if anything changes.
-Our business is to help you protect yours, with a dedicated team of professionals offering holistic insurance, beauty treatment coverage, nail tech insurance and hairdressing insurance for salon owners, self-employed individuals and students.
+Our business is to help you protect what yours, with a dedicated team of professionals offering holistic insurance, beauty treatment coverage, nail tech insurance and hairdressing insurance for salon owners, self-employed individuals and students.
 That's why we're a leading beauty insurance provider across the UK.